Alf Wollebæk

-Alf Wollebæk (8 January 1879 – 9 March 1960) was a Norwegian zoologist and curator.
+Alf Wollebæk (8 January 1879 – 9 March 1960) was a Norwegian zoologist and curator who made contributions to the study of marine and Arctic fauna.
+Born in Lier, Norway, to a military father, Wollebæk spent most of his professional career at the Natural History Museum at the University of Oslo, where he worked from 1908 until his retirement in 1949.
+He is particularly renowned for leading the Norwegian Zoological Expedition to the Galápagos Islands in 1925, during which he collected over 500 specimens and established the archipelago's first biological station on Floreana island.
+Throughout his career, Wollebæk published numerous scientific papers and popular books on Norwegian wildlife, including works on reptiles, mammals, and fish, while also maintaining a regular column in a scientific magazine.
+His contributions to zoology were recognized internationally, with the Galápagos sea lion being named Zalophus wollebaeki in his honour, and he received several prestigious awards including the King's Medal of Merit in gold in 1959, just a year before his death in Oslo.

 Personal life

 Wollebæk was born in Lier to colonel Sigurd Polidor Wollebæk (1835–1920) and his wife Anine Julie Augusta Dahl (1834–1912).
 His elder brother was jurist and diplomatist Johan Wollebæk (1875–1940).
 He was married twice; first in 1903 to Agnes Hanssen (1879–1930; sister of sports executive Carl Frølich Hanssen), and in 1932 to Ruth Jensen (1891–1958).

 Career

 After graduating in Fredrikstad in 1898, he received a job at the experimental station in Drøbak with marine biologist Johan Hjort (1869–1948).
 From 1900 to 1907 he was a zoologist at the Society of Norwegian Fisheries Promotion in Bergen.
 Wollebæk was assigned with Bergens Museum from 1907, and with the Natural History Museum at the University of Oslo from 1908 to 1949.
+By the end of 1925, Wollebæk's team had amassed over 500 Galápagos specimens, including 239 bird skins (38 species), 84 reptiles (tortoises, iguanas, lizards and geckos) and a vast array of invertebrates (crustaceans, molluscs, insects, arachnids and more), which greatly enriched the Zoological Museum’s holdings in Oslo.

 His publications centered on marine and Arctic fauna.
 In 1922 he started publishing a column in the magazine Nyt Magazin for Naturvidenskaberne ("Contributions from the Zoological Museum").
 His books include Norges krybdyr og padder (1918), Norges pattedyr (1921), Norges fisker (1924), På tokt til Vestindia (1932), and De forheksede øer (1934).
 He was decorated Commander of the Latvian Order of the Three Stars in 1937, and with the King's Medal of Merit in gold in 1959.

-The species Zalophus wollebaeki – Galápagos sea lion – is named after him.